Smartesting/gravity-cypress-plugin/README.md

 });
 ```

+**Note:** do not use conditions when calling `gravityCypressPlugin`, otherwise the before and after hooks will fail.
+If you want to disable tracking (for example while running the test locally), you can simply set the value of `authKey`to `undefined`).

 You will then need to set up some before/after each hook.
 This can be done in `cypress/support/e2e.ts`:

 ```typescript